ddev/ddev/docs/users/extending-commands.md

 <h1>Extending ddev Commands</h1>

 Certain ddev commands provide hooks to run tasks before or after the main command executes.
-These tasks can be defined in the config.yaml for your project, and allow for you to automate setup tasks specific to your project.
+To automate setup tasks specific to your project, define them in the project's config.yaml file.

 To define command tasks in your configuration, specify the desired command hook as a subfield to `hooks`, then provide a list of tasks to run.

 _Note: Only simple commands are currently supported, so if you need to handle multiple commands, put them in as separate tasks.
 Shell pipes, &&, ||, and related bash/shell expressions are not yet supported._